 I know what a thrill it is.

-Well, listen, I've been listening to you, I I just figured it out for 59% of my life.
+I just figured it out for 59% of my life.

-And uh you you made a point earlier about North Korea, and so far all we've given them is words, but the only reason why we're taking them seriously is because they are offering a real threat, North Korea and Iran, of the aggressive use of force.
+And you made a point earlier about North Korea, and so far all we've given them is words, but the only reason why we're taking them seriously is because they are offering a real threat, North Korea and Iran, of the aggressive use of force.

-You are you are really a good student.
+You are really a good student.

-You really are this 59% of your life invested in this program has paid off.
+This 59% of your life invested in this program has paid off.

-Yeah, well, that could be a problem.
+Yeah, no, that could be a problem.

 It's worked out really well, actually.